Teaching with the News: Free lessons connect your classroom to headlines in the news.

 Syrian Refugees: Understanding Stories with Comics

-In this lesson, students will read stories of Syrian refugees to learn more about the ongoing civil war and refugee crisis in Syria.
+In this lesson, students will read stories of Syrian refugees to learn more about the civil war and refugee crisis in Syria.

 Myanmar and the Rohingya